-No public consultation has been possible in the limited time available, except with the current provider and with NNC.
-If members were to agree a package which prevented its closure and funded it for a period, it would be possible to conduct a consultation and explore options about the shape and reach of a service in future.
+None has been possible in the limited time available.
+If members were to agree a package which prevented its closure and funded it for a period, it would be possible to conduct a consultation about the shape and reach of a service in future.